DarrenF-1/Snakey-McSnakeface/README.md

 This is a single-file HTML (with CSS and Javascript) "Snake Game".
-It was originally written by Qwen3.5-9b (running locally) from a single prompt.
+It was originally written by an instance of the LLM "Qwen3.5-9B" (running locally on a laptop) from a single prompt.

 It was subsequently edited, revised, and improved by ChatGPT (free version), and by me.